alshedivat/al-folio/_news/announcement_1.md

 inline: true
 ---

-I was awarded the <a href = 'https://www.asiehouston.org/scholarships'> American Society of Indian Engineers </a> Scholarship.
+Recieved the <a href = 'https://www.asiehouston.org/scholarships'> American Society of Indian Engineers </a> Scholarship.